tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 ```

 ## Additional information
-The frozen graph can also be tested with jupyter notebook object_detection_demo.ipynb file located in[supporting_scripts](supporting_scripts/).
+The frozen graph can also be tested with jupyter notebook object_detection_demo.ipynb file located in [supporting_scripts](supporting_scripts/).
 To run the script start an instance of terminal /command prompt and navigate to the `tensorflow_training` folder in the repository and run the the following commends
 ```
 $ cd supporting_scripts